chuv13/vinnymarquez/_posts/2013-04-20-interview-roger-alcantara.md

     <blockquote>
       <div>
         <i>[tn: It's alive and well.
 There are a lot of great writers and musicians here today.
 Don't listen to nay ayers who rely on stats, sales, etc. Music goes beyond those superficial things.
 The business side is just one part of it... the other side is more important and more relevant --- the art.
 As long as there are people who play and listen, music will remain alive.
-But� of course� we also have to do our part to keep it alive.<b>� Buy albums.</b>� Go to gigs.
+But of course we also have to do our part to keep it alive.<b> Buy albums.</b> Go to gigs.
 Its so nice to play and to listen to music.
-I think this is the� coolest� vice ever.]</i>
+I think this is the coolest vice ever.]</i>
       </div>
     </blockquote>